harness/developer-hub/tutorials/security-tests/cicd-integrated-pipeline.md

 In this tutorial, you'll learn how to integrate STO functionality into CI and CD pipelines.
 The core benefit of STO in an integrated pipeline is to fail the pipeline if a scanner finds any "show-stopper" vulnerabilities.
 The following sections describe the different failure strategies you can implement.

-For the list of supported scanners, see [Security step settings reference](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference).
+For the list of supported scanners, go to [Security step settings reference](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference).

 ## Objectives